José Aníbal

-José Aníbal Peres de Pontes (born 9 August 1947 in Guajará-Mirim) is a Brazilian economist and politician, affiliated to the Brazilian Social Democracy Party (PSDB).
+José Aníbal Peres de Pontes (born 9 August 1947) is a Brazilian economist and politician, affiliated to the Brazilian Social Democracy Party (PSDB).
 Took office as senator temporarily after José Serra was appointed by acting president Michel Temer as Minister of Foreign Affairs.

 Controversies

-In 2014, was investigated in the inquiry that investigated frauds in biddings for the constructions of trains and the subway, scandal that was known as trensalão, in São Paulo, during governments of the PSDB.
+In 2014, he was investigated in the inquiry that investigated frauds in biddings for the constructions of trains and the subway, scandal that was known as trensalão, in São Paulo, during the governments of the PSDB.
 This investigation was discontinued by the First Group of the Supreme Federal Court (STF).
 In that time, the majority of justices understood having no enough evidences of involvement, considering that other witnesses denied their participation in the case.
 By a note, José Aníbal said the complaints against him have no "factual sustentation" and are based in a "apocryphal, false document".